Adam-Palacz/Guess_the_number_with_Keras/README.md

 # Guess_the_number_with_Keras
 Small application using easy neural network based on Keras library to guess by computer the number imputed from user by Paint App created in Tkinker.
-Right now Correctness of the answer is medium (propably 60-70%) depending on accuracy drawn number.
+Right now Correctness of the answer is medium (probably 60-70%) depending on accuracy drawn number.

 # Interface
 Application interface is located in main_app.py.
 Interface provides us 5 options: